-If you’re here, you’re probably searching for an easy way to use Photoshop for free.
-That’s getting harder to find: Whether you’re editing a fantastic meme or trying to get professional work done for a client, Photoshop is almost entirely a subscription service.
+If you’re here, you’re probably searching for a simple way to use Photoshop for free, which is increasingly harder to find.
+Whether you’re editing a fantastic meme or trying to get professional work done for a client, Photoshop is almost entirely a subscription service.

 Download your free trial

-Step 3: The download should automatically begin.
-This download will work with both MacOS and Windows 10 as long as you have around 4GB of storage space for the app to fit into.
-You cannot download it on mobile devices.
-Follow the on-screen instructions for completing the process.
+After these steps, the download should automatically begin.
+This download will work with both MacOS and Windows 10 as long as you have several GB of storage space for the app and related hardware.

-Using Photoshop CS2
+The end of Photoshop CS2